What's the Difference Between Indica and Sativa?

 In New Zealand, medicinal cannabis is prescribed by health professionals for certain conditions.
 While some patients report differences in effects between Indica and Sativa, it is essential to remember that responses can vary from person to person.

-Conditions Commonly Treated with Cannabis:
+Conditions Commonly Treated with Cannabis (According to Research):

 • Chronic Pain: Some patients find relief with Indica-dominant strains due to their relaxing properties.